SamuelBirhan/Odometry/README.md

 ## How to Run

-Run the script using your `.db3` ROS2 bag file:
+Run the script using your `.db3` ROS2 bag file: follow the following example

 ```bash
 python3 Odometry.py odom_square_right_0.db3